-The first thing you notice about beautiful Kurrimine Beach is all the old tractors – every home seems to have one.
-They are needed to launch boats from the tidal boat ramp at the northern end of the beach.
+The first thing you notice about beautiful Kurrimine Beach is all the old tractors - every home seems to have one to launch their boats from the boat ramp located to the Northern end of the beach.

-The quiet, long beach alongside King Reef is the main attraction and it’s here you can see manta rays trawling the beach shallows and turtles coming in to nest.
-There is a stinger net, children’s playground and picnic barbecue facilities at Taifalos Park.
-Absolute beachfront camping is available or choose from a resort, award-winning caravan parks, motel and holiday rentals.
-In the area, there is a winery, beachfront hotel, cafes, a fish and chip shop, post office and a service station with limited groceries.
+The quiet long beach alongside King Reef is the main attraction and it's here you can see Manta Rays trawling the beach shallows and turtles coming in to nest.
+There is a stinger net, children's playground and picnic barbeque facilities at Taifalos Park.
+Absolute beachfront comping is available or you can choose from a resort, award-winning caravan parks, motel and holiday rentals.
+The town also hosts a winery, beachfront hotel, cafes, post office and service station with limited groceries.

-Kurrimine is a favourite fishing spot where anglers have a choice of beach, estuary or reef fishing.
-Abundant species of fish and the famous painted crayfish are just waiting a couple of hundred metres offshore.
-There’s an all tide boat ramp close by at Maria Creek.
-This community has the largest fishing club in Queensland and holds a fishing competition each September that attracts more than 700 participants.
+Kurrimine is a favourite fishing sport where anglers have choice if beach, estuary or reef fishing.
+Abundant species of fish and the famous painted crayfish are just waiting a couple of hundred metres off shore.

-Travelling north, Cowley Beach is located further along The Great Green Way, just 20 minutes from Innisfail.
+Travelling north from Kurrimine Beach is beautiful idyllic Cowley Beach.
 Here you will find a quiet beachfront hamlet that has a kiosk and caravan park.
 Throw a line in Liverpool Creek for mangrove jack, barramundi, bream and flathead or use the boat ramp to head out to the Barnard Islands.